Cumberland, Kentucky

 Cumberland is a home rule-class city in Harlan County, Kentucky, in the United States.
-The population according to the 2010 Census was 2,237, down from 2,611 at the 2000 census.
+As of the 2020 census, Cumberland had a population of 1,947.
 The city sits at the confluence of Looney Creek and the Poor Fork Cumberland River.

 History

 Cumberland was settled in 1837 and named "Poor Fork", for its location on a fork of the Cumberland River with relatively poor soil.
 It remained isolated until the coal mining boom of the 1900s when railroads connected it with surrounding towns.
 It was renamed "Cumberland" in 1926.

 On July 29, 2019, a group of coal miners blocked a coal train on a track in protest when the company they worked for, Blackjewel LLC, refused to pay them after declaring bankruptcy.
 Blackjewel was founded in 2017, and it was one of the largest coal mining companies in the country.
 Its bankruptcy filing also affected employees in Virginia and Wyoming; in total about 1700 miners have been affected.
 The miners called off the protest in late September 2019, mostly because they have found other jobs.
 They intend to continue their fight in court.